Alabama (AHSAA) high school football 2024 playoff brackets, matchups, game times

-The 2024 Alabama high school football playoffs are on to the semifinals and, and in Class 7A, the championship.
-High School on SI has brackets for all seven classifications in Alabama.
+The 2024 Alabama high school football championship are here, and High School on SI has matchups, game times and brackets for all seven classifications in Alabama.

 >>Alabama high school football brackets<<